 The Bottom Line: CMOs Are A Passive Real Estate Investment That Can Provide Reliable Income

-The biggest buyers of MBS and CMOs are the big hedge funds and investment banks, but it’s still important for single investors to know about MBS and non-agency mortgage-backed securities.
-Below is what is most important to know about collateralized mortgage obligations:
+The biggest buyers of mortgage-backed securities and collateralized mortgage obligations are the big hedge funds and investment banks, but it’s still important for single investors to know about MBS and non-agency mortgage-backed securities.

 Learn more about real estate investing terminology in the Rocket Mortgage® Learning Center.

 Buying An Investment Property: 3 Signs You’re Ready And What You Need To Know